Open daily 10 a.m.-4 p.m. Grounds close at 5 p.m.

 No matter what kind of animal you are life can be pretty tough!
 Big or small, predator or prey, all animals have special adaptations to help themselves and their species survive.
 In this program learn about what animals need to do to survive in their natural ranges and how their adaptations help them along the way!

 Snakes, lizards, and salamanders, oh my!
 These animals might looks scary to some people but we think they are "toad-ally" awesome!
 In this program we will discuss classification, identification and appreciation of some of the world's most misunderstood creatures.

 Discover the things that can cause animals to become endangered or even extinct; and learn what zoos and you can do to prevent it from happening.
 It's not too late to save the world's most precious animals if we all do our part.

 Have you heard?!
-Frogs and their relatives (other amphibians) are facing some problems in the wild, but we are here to help.
-Learn about what is happening to wild amphibians, what other kinds of animals depend on amphibians for survival, and what you can do to help take care of fantastic frogs!
+Frogs and their relatives (other amphibians) are facing some problems in their natural ranges, but we are here to help.
+Learn about what is happening to amphibians in their natural ranges, what other kinds of animals depend on amphibians for survival, and what you can do to help take care of fantastic frogs!
 It is bound to be a "hopping" good time!

 Learn how to tell which animals stay up late and which ones sleep the night away.